rbsec/sslscan/README.md

 #### Building on Kali
 Kali now ships with a statically built version of sslscan which supports SSLv2.
+You can install it with:

+    apt install sslscan

 The package can be found in the [Kali Git Repository](https://gitlab.com/kalilinux/packages/sslscan).